sda-community-plugins/Fortify-FOD/README.md

 # Micro Focus Fortify On Demand (FOD) plugin

-The _Micro Focus Fortify On Demand_ plugin plugin allows you to execute static and dynamic scans in Fortify on Demand as well as import existing scans from the Fortify on-premise tools: Fortify SCA and WebInspect.
+The _Micro Focus Fortify On Demand (FOD)_ plugin allows you to execute static and dynamic scans in Fortify on Demand, import on-premise scans from Fortify SCA and Fortify WebInspect, and report on the status of scans and releases.

 This plugin is a work in progress but it is intended to provide the following steps: